 Manager level candidates, with between 7 and 15 years in tax, continue to be in demand throughout different businesses and industries, with highly competitive salaries in return.
 In light of this trend, Jonny says “when looking to make a move from practice, you will have your best opportunity/choice during those first two/three years after qualifying.”

 Tax Focus Skills

-Corporate Tax roles continue to dominate the market and it does not look like that will change anytime soon.
+Corporate Tax roles continue to dominate the market, a trend that does not look like changing anytime soon.
 The most interesting finding from the research is that a staggering third of roles have a mixed tax skew.
 “More and more we are finding that our clients want candidates with a broad set of skills.”

 Jonny recommends “looking at the smaller tax teams in industry.
 Coming from a simply corporate tax background in practice will be absolutely fine to get you a mixed tax job, but you will be encouraged to learn about the issues surrounding other taxes.
 Showing drive and a desire to broaden your knowledge will be key.”